nus-cs2103-AY1718S2/addressbook-level4/collated/functional/ValerianRey.md

 import seedu.address.model.policy.Price;

 /**
- * Edits an existing policy of a person in the Smart Insurance Collection.
+ * Edits an existing policy of a person in the address book.
  */
 public class EditPolicyCommand extends UndoableCommand {